Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Experiments

 \subsubsection{Tool-Call Behavior Analysis}

-To assess how expanding the tool set changes agent behavior, we trained \textbf{Deepresearcher+} with one more tool (Knowledge Graph) from scratch under the same data and hyperparameters as the original \textbf{Deepresearcher}, then uniformly sampled $1{,}000$ queries from seven test sets and counted tool-call usage across three categories: \emph{Web Search (Web)}, \emph{Knowledge Graph (KG)}, and \emph{Web Browser (Browser)}.
-Table~\ref{tab:tool-call} summarizes the call ratios.
+Building on Figure~\ref{fig:example1}, which illustrates divergent tool-entropy dynamics between PoU and the baseline during training, we further examine how agents adapt their tool-call patterns under different task settings and tool environments.
+We uniformly sample 1,000 rollouts from each of seven open-domain test sets (HotpotQA, 2Wiki, NQ, TQ, …) and two out-of-tool-distribution (OOT) benchmarks (BioASQ, PQArefEval), and report the resulting tool-call ratio distribution across tools in Figure~\ref{fig:usg}.

-The results in Table~\ref{tab:tool-call} reveal distinct behavioral patterns across models.
-When trained with only the \textbf{format} and \textbf{answer} rewards (as in the original Deepresearcher setup), the agent tends to overuse available tools once the tool set expands.
-After adding the Knowledge Graph interface, \textbf{Deepresearcher+} exhibits a pronounced bias toward redundant Web Search calls (94.6\%) and a near disappearance of Web Browser usage (3.2\%).
-This behavior indicates a collapse of tool specialization: although the browser is logically designed to serve as a follow-up step for Web Search—retrieving detailed content from previously retrieved URLs—the model largely ignores this expected hierarchy and instead repeatedly queries the Web Search proxy.
-Such uncontrolled escalation of retrieval actions suggests severe \emph{Tool-call Hacking} when training lacks explicit evidence-usage constraints.
+With only the format and answer rewards (as in the original DeepResearcher setup), the agent tends to overuse available tools once the tool set expands.
+After trained with one more tool proxy, DeepResearcher+ exhibits a pronounced bias toward redundant Web Search calls (94.6\%) and a near disappearance of Web Browser usage (3.2\%).
+This behavior indicates a collapse of tool specialization: despite the intended search–browse hierarchy, the agent fails to differentiate tool roles and repeatedly queries the Web Search proxy.
+This indicates not merely a preference imbalance, but a failure to learn functional differentiation among tools.
+Similarly, under OOT and NT settings, DeepResearcher maintains a highly polarized and stable tool-call distribution, reflecting a rigid tool usage pattern that persists despite changes in task relevance.
+From a training perspective, this behavior arises because outcome-level rewards dominate optimization.
+Once a particular tool consistently yields non-zero rewards during early training, the policy is reinforced to repeatedly invoke it, while alternative tools that lack step-level corrective signals are gradually suppressed.
+As a result, the agent converges to a brittle retrieval strategy that fails to adapt under tool-set or distribution shifts. \textbf{Such retrieval actions suggests severe Tool-call Hacking of normal format-answer supervision again.}

-In contrast, the \textbf{PoU-trained} agent demonstrates a markedly more balanced tool distribution.
-Each proxy—Web Search, Knowledge Graph, and Browser—maintains a complementary role (51.8\%, 27.5\%, 20.7\%, respectively), implying that the model actively schedules heterogeneous retrieval utilities based on their strengths: the Web Search proxy for broad discovery, the Knowledge Graph for exploratory search, and the Browser for fine-grained verification.
-This balanced behavior highlights that the PoU reward design effectively regularizes tool usage, encouraging agents to retrieve, reason, and cite evidence in a coordinated manner rather than relying on repetitive search actions.
+In contrast, the PoU agent exhibits a more balanced tool-call distribution. \textbf{Importantly, beyond the robustness observed in OOT and NT settings, this balance reflects a second emergent property: a non-static and context-sensitive tool allocation that varies across tasks and tool environments, indicating flexible adaptation of heterogeneous retrieval utilities.}